Information about leasehold homes

 Can I increase my share of the equity in the property leased to me?

-The overwhelming majority of Shared Ownership leases provide that the leaseholder can purchase additional shares in a maximum of three stages – with most able to buy up to 100% of the property.
+The overwhelming majority of Shared Ownership leases provide that the leaseholder can purchase additional shares – with most able to buy up to 100% of the property.
 The term used to describe the leaseholder’s right to purchase additional shares is called staircasing.

 Do I have the right to extend the lease on my Shared Ownership home?